Semicolon: Data

 In Lua, semicolons or commas can be used to separate table elements.

 In MATLAB and GNU Octave, the semicolon can be used as a row separator when defining a vector or matrix (whereas a comma separates the columns within a row of a vector or matrix) or to execute a command silently, without displaying the resulting output value in the console.

 In HTML, a semicolon is used to terminate a character entity reference, either named or numeric.
 The declarations of a style attribute in Cascading Style Sheets (CSS) are separated and terminated with semicolons.

 The file system of RSX-11 and OpenVMS, Files-11, uses semicolons to indicate a file's version number.
 The semicolon is permitted in long filenames in the Microsoft Windows file systems NTFS and VFAT, but not in its short names.

 In some delimiter-separated values file formats, the semicolon is used as the separator character, as an alternative to comma-separated values.

 Mathematics

+In mathematical derivations, a semicolon is used to separate expressions in a sequence, similar to its use in spoken English, and may be considered either punctuation for the mathematical expressions, or as punctuation for the words spoken when reading the expressions.
+For example, completing the square: